Sindhura-b/Vehicle-detection-and-tracking/writeup_template.md

-## Writeup Template
-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+## Vehicle Detection Project

 ---

-**Vehicle Detection Project**

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Optionally, Apply a color transform and append binned color features, as well as histograms of color, to HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* Normalize the features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run the pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
-[image1]: ./examples/car_not_car.png
+[image1]: ./examples/car_non_car.png
-[image2]: ./examples/HOG_example.jpg
+[image2]: ./examples/heatmap_hogsubsamp.jpg
-[image3]: ./examples/sliding_windows.jpg
+[image3]: ./examples/heatmap_sliding.jpg
 [image4]: ./examples/sliding_window.jpg
-[image5]: ./examples/bboxes_and_heat.png
+[image5]: ./examples/hog_features.png
-[image6]: ./examples/labels_map.png
+[image6]: ./examples/hog_subsampling.png
-[image7]: ./examples/output_bboxes.png
 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points